Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

 \end{example}

-Note that the noise terms in Example \ref{ex:subgammasubject} are no longer required to be identically distributed within a network.
+Note that the assumptions of Example \ref{ex:subgammasubject} do not require the edges to be identically distributed within a network.
 We can further relax the sub-gamma assumption to allow for edge-specific tail parameters rather than having a single tail parameter for each subject.